vjrossi/mars-rover/README.md

    cd mars-rover

 3. Build the project:
-   dotnet build
+   dotnet build -c Release

 ## Usage

-To run the Mars Rover simulation, use the following command:
+There are two ways to run the Mars Rover simulation:

+### Using dotnet run

+Use the following command:

-dotnet run --project MarsRover -- --grid <x> <y> --commands "<rover1_commands>" "<rover2_commands>" ...
+dotnet run --project MarsRover --grid <x> <y> --commands "<rover1_commands>" "<rover2_commands>" ...

+### Using the compiled executable

+After building the project, you can run the compiled executable directly:

+1. Navigate to the output directory: cd MarsRover/bin/Release/net8.0

+2. Run the executable:

+   MarsRover.exe --grid <x> <y> --commands "<rover1_commands>" "<rover2_commands>" ...

 Where:
 - <x> and <y> are the dimensions of the plateau
 - <rover_commands> are the initial position and movement commands for each rover

 Example:
-dotnet run --project MarsRover -- --grid 5 5 --commands "1 2 N LMLMLMLMM" "3 3 E MMRMMRMRRM"
+MarsRover.exe --grid 5 5 --commands "1 2 N LMLMLMLMM" "3 3 E MMRMMRMRRM"

 This command will:
 1. Create a 5x5 plateau